 Insurers report stronger integration within risk management and disclosures, which, given the above descriptions, could be partly linked to the GIST2019 and ORSAs.
 78% of respondents had analysed transition-related climate financial risks prior to CBES, 86% had analysed physical climate related risks, and 8% litigation risks.
 The slight bias towards physical risks likely reflects earlier actions by insurers, potentially linked to GIST2019.
-In looking at to what extent CBES differed from climate stress testing and scenario analysis that had been conducted previously, there was a large split with 33% of respondents saying that the exercise was substantially the same and 67% saying that the exercise was substantially different.
+In looking at to what extent CBES differed from climate stress testing and scenario analysis that had been conducted previously, there was a large split with 33% of respondents saying that the exercise was substantially different.